romychab/effects-hilt-plugin/README.md

    }
    ```

-3. Implement the interface.
-All you need is to annotate the implementation with `@HiltEffect`:
+3. Implement the interface and annotate the implementation with `@HiltEffect`.
+   As a result, a Hilt module will be automatically generated for you.
+And
+   in addition, you can safely use an activity reference or any other UI-related
+   stuff in the implementation:

    ```kotlin
    @HiltEffect // <-- do not forget this annotation